Damn! What about

 And sipped, savoring fully

-a moment
+a moment,

-her focus within,
+her focus turned within,

-her head slightly tipped back
+her head tipped slightly back

-then her dark, crinkled eyes
+And her dark, crinkled eyes

-suddenly
+then suddenly

 bright with joy.